 Research Agenda Conversations

 This blog presents interviews with academic librarians addressing the four topics covered in the ACRL Research Agenda for Library Instruction and Information Literacy, In addition, the interviewees share insights about their own areas of research.
-Originally published in 2016.
+Originally published in 2016, it is updated annually.

-The publication serves to instruct and educate readers about topics relevant to library instruction, which are either timely or under-discussed.
+This annual publication serves to instruct and educate readers about topics relevant to library instruction, which are either timely or under-discussed.
+Updated annually.
+(Previous title: “Five Things to Read About”)

 The Research Agenda for Library Instruction and Information Literacy

-A Selected List of Journals on Teaching & Learning
+A Selective List of Journals on Teaching & Learning

 Bibliography of Research Methods Texts

-Intended as a resource for librarians engaged in research, this selective bibliography reviews in-print research methods texts within LIS and the social sciences.
-Originally compiled in 2006; last updated in 2014.
+Intended as a resource for librarians engaged in research, this selective bibliography reviewed in-print research methods texts within LIS and the social sciences.
+Originally compiled in 2006, it was discontinued in spring 2021.

 Bibliography of Citations Related to the Research Agenda for Library Instruction and Information Literacy